Should You Take A Probiotic Every Day?

 How should I take a probiotic?

-Prebiotics feed microorganisms in your gut, have a synergistic effect on Probiotics and are known as synbiotics.
+Prebiotics feed microorganisms in your gut, have a synergistic effect on Probiotics.
 Prebiotics are found in high-fiber, whole-grain foods as well as bananas, onions, asparagus, artichokes, and garlic6.
 This high-fiber food feeds the good bacteria in your gut and compliments the probiotic as it balances your digestive system.

 Much like feeding the starter of your sourdough recipe, the bacteria in your gut and health of your digestive and immune system is a balancing act.
-You should consult with a doctor to choose the right probiotic for your conditions and the correct usage to help you keep it in check.
+You should consult with a health care professional to choose the right probiotic for your conditions and the correct usage to help you keep it in check.

 There are no firm rules, but a knowledge of how your gut is feeling will help you in your decisions on what works best for you.
 The long-term use of probiotics is completely safe for most people, and the continued use of a supplement will make the balancing of good and bad bacteria much easier.
 Remember, outside factors can add to the harmful bacteria in your gut and your starter dough, so a little help from the other side is always welcome.